 A key part of this transition involves using the IBM Image Construction and Composition Tool.
 This tool is the IBM tool for creating virtualized workloads that target several private cloud deployment platforms, including platforms from IBM and not from IBM.
 In fact, this tool is unique in its ability to support such a wide range of cloud offerings.
 It is also the only tool in the marketplace that can create virtual appliances for both x86 and IBM Power hardware architectures.

-This Redbooks publication targets software architects, cloud solutions architects, and cloud administrators.
-Its goal is to arm you with the expert-level skills required to package the existing and newly created applications into self-configurable, smart virtual appliances.
+This publication targets software architects, cloud solutions architects, and cloud administrators.
+Its goal is to provide you with the expert-level skills required to package the existing and newly created applications into self-configurable, smart virtual appliances.

 Table of contents